paoldev/vcpkg-custom-overlays/README.md

 - **windows-asio**: add 'asio' support to windows platform.
 It also contains the patch related to my PR <https://github.com/microsoft/cpprestsdk/pull/1466>, not integrated in main 'cpprestsdk' repository yet.

+### ctranslate2

+New port for the "CTranslate2" library from https://github.com/OpenNMT/CTranslate2:

+> CTranslate2 is a C++ and Python library for efficient inference with Transformer models.

+This library is released under "MIT" license: https://github.com/OpenNMT/CTranslate2/blob/master/LICENSE.

+For details, see the links above.

 ### icu

 Custom icu port with Windows SDK ICU support, for both windows-desktop and uwp platforms.
 It is a modification of the original vcpkg port found at <https://github.com/microsoft/vcpkg/tree/master/ports/icu>.